TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 .. note::

-   One of the main purposes of Extbase and FLOW3 is to abstract the access of the underlying persistence solution.
+   One of the main purposes of Extbase is to abstract the access of the underlying persistence solution.
 Thus, you normally won't get in touch with native SQL-Queries in day-to-day development, especially when you let the kickstarter auto-generate your database tables (have a